 In Vitro versus In Vivo Studies

-Before I consider taking a supplement, I want to know how it worked when used on real life people.
-I don't want to know how well it did in a petri dish or in a test tube.
+Before I consider taking a supplement, I want to know how it worked when used on real-life people.
+I don't want to know how well it did in a petri dish or a test tube.
 My body isn't a test tube.
 I want to know how flesh and blood people responded to that supplement, how much and how often they took it, and what were the effects after at least a year of study.

 There are four words you must learn, so you can find out the truth.
 Those words are “in vitro” and “in vivo.”
 Simply put, in vitro means “inside a petri dish” and in vivo means “inside an organism.”